Cleaver: Cultural references

 Cleavers occur with some frequency in traditional Chinese thought.

 A story from the Zhuangzi on the proper use of a cleaver tells of a butcher who effortlessly cut ox carcasses apart, without ever needing to sharpen his cleaver.
 When asked how he did so, he replied that he did not cut through the bones, but rather in the space between the bones.

-In explaining his ideal of junzi, Kǒng Fūzǐ remarked "Why use an ox-cleaver to carve a chicken?" on the futility of the common people seeking to emulate noblemen.
+In explaining his ideal of junzi, Confucius remarked "Why use an ox-cleaver to carve a chicken?" on the futility of the common people seeking to emulate noblemen.

 East Asia

 Chinese "cleaver"

 The Chinese chef's knife is frequently incorrectly referred to as a "cleaver", due its similar rectangular shape.
-However Chinese chef knives are much thinner in cross-section and are intended more as general-purpose kitchen knives, and mostly used to slice boneless meats, chop, slice, dice, or mince vegetables, and to flatten garlic bulbs or ginger; while also serving as a spatula to carry prepared ingredients to the wok.
+However Chinese chef’s knives are much thinner in cross-section and are intended more as general-purpose kitchen knives, and mostly used to slice boneless meats, chop, slice, dice, or mince vegetables, and to flatten garlic bulbs or ginger; while also serving as a scraper to carry prepared ingredients to the bowls or the wok.

 For butchering tasks and to prepare boned meats, there is a heavier Chinese "cleaver", used in similar fashion to the Western one.

 Japan

-In Japanese cutlery, the main cleaver used is the light-duty deba bocho, primarily for cutting the head off fish.
+In Japanese cutlery, the main knife to fill a similar role, is the light-duty deba bōchō, primarily for cutting the head off fish.